 Yes.
 You can delete the request, fill in the new referee contact details and submit the new request.

-No. We accept only letters submitted via the online application.
+No. We only accept completed reference forms via the online application.
 No hard copies will be accepted.

 - Direct HEC Paris candidate application fees are €100 (CEMS Network candidates are exempted from the application fee) and can be paid online from your admissions space.